phauer/edinburgh-hugo-theme/README.md

 This is the theme for my [blog](https://phauer.com).
 It's the migration of my [edinburgh-wordpress-theme](https://github.com/phauer/edinburgh-wordpress-theme) to the static website engine [Hugo](https://gohugo.io/).

+# UPDATE April 2019

+**I don't maintain this theme anymore.
+Background:**

+- I now deploy my blog via Netlify.
+Hence, it's more convenient to locate the theme in the same git repo as the hugo project.
+- Hugo introduced [Pipes](https://gohugo.io/hugo-pipes/) which can be used to comile SASS and to minify and concat CSS & JS.
+So there is no need for a second (gulp) build for the theme anymore.
+This significantly simplifies the tool chain required to build the blog and the theme.

 # Development

 Install at least Hugo 0.18.1.